FossoresLP/go-jwt/alg-eddsa/README.md

 - Load an existing key by creating a new `Settings` struct using `NewSettings` supplying the key as a byte slice (not encoded) and then calling `LoadProvider` with the settings.

+**Important:** Ed448 currently does not support the private key format defined in RFC 8032.
+It uses a 144 byte private key consisting of the private, public and symmetric key in that order.

 The provider has to be registered using the name `EdDSA` to be compliant with RFC 8037.
 It will be able to verify signatures generated using both Ed25519 and Ed448 but can only sign using the algorithm selected on initialization.

 Managing public keys